jcampbellcodes/jcampbellcodes_og.github.io/_posts/2022-06-03-anatomyofabaremetalsynth_part6.markdown

   <figcaption>Sending analog audio to amplifier</figcaption>
 </figure>

-When we use the breakoutboard from the last section, this part is included without our intervention.
+When we use the breakout board from the last section, this part is included without our intervention.
 However, the audio we receive from the DAC on the Daisy is line-level, so if we plug headphones or unpowered speakers directly into it, it will be much too quiet to hear at a usable level.